 Extinction is one of the hottest topics in contemporary society, politics and science; and one of the most misunderstood.
 Current surveys suggest that some 1.3 million named species are known to exist on Earth with an estimated total diversity of over 8 million.
 In addition to maintaining themselves in the face of natural short-term and long-term environmental changes, these species must now cope with changes to their local environments, and to the global climate, that have come about as a result of the presence and activities of human societies.
 Without doubt the extinction of many species has taken place as a result of this activity.
 Moreover, species extinctions represent serious social and economic threats because human societies depend on the existence of life to provide many services that cannot be provided by non-natural processes.

 However extinction is not a completely negative aspect of the natural world.
 Extinction is a natural process that has existed for literally billions of years.
-Not only is extinction predicted by evolutionary theory, as a process extinction plays a key role in biological diversification.
-Indeed, few of the animals, plants and microorganisms conservationists wish to protect would exist if it were not for the influence past extinctions have had on evolutionary processes What is the history of extinction?
+Not only is extinction predicted by evolutionary theory, it plays a key role in promoting biological diversification.
+Indeed, few of the animals, plants and microorganisms conservationists wish to protect would exist if it were not for the influence past extinctions have had on evolutionary processes.
+What is the history of extinction?
 When and why did major extinction events happen in the Earth’s past?
 What can the study of extinction reveal about how our planet achieved its current physical, climatic and biological states?
 And how can past extinctions guide us in formulating a pragmatic response to our contemporary climate-change situation?

 MacLeod, N., J. D. Archibald, and P. Levins.
 2013: Grzimek’s Animal Life Encyclopedia: Extinctions, Second Edition (2 volumes).
 Gale-Cengage, Minneapolis, Minnesota, 962 p.